PeachIceTea/freya/readme.md

   - Doesn't provide a way to get audiobooks onto the server
 - Keeps track of the last played position
 - Multiple users
+- Dark mode
+- Mobile friendly-ish (not a PWA, minimal Safari support)

 ## Build